-Next enter the passphrase.
-In case somebody compromises your private key, the passphrase will prevent the unauthorized user from accessing the server.
-If you want to skip passphrase, hit enter without typing passphrase.
-Though it is less secure.
+Next, enter the passphrase.
+If somebody compromises your private key, the passphrase will prevent unauthorized users from accessing the server.
+If you want to skip passphrase, hit enter without typing passphrase though it is less secure.

 Copy Public Key To Server

 If the IP address is correct, it’ll ask to enter the user password.
-Enter the password, it’ll copy the public key to the server and ask the user password last time.
-Enter the password again and that’s it.
+Please enter the password; it’ll copy the public key to the server and ask for the user password last time.
+Enter the password again, and that’s it.
 You have set up an SSH key to log in to the server.